sprintwerk/ngx-pinch-zoom/README.md

 # Note

-This Project has been forked to update to the newest Angular 19 Version.
+This Project has been forked to be updated to work with Angular versions 19 and 20.

 # Pinch zoom for Angular

 The module provides opportunities for image zooming in, zooming out and positioning with use of gestures on a touch screen.

 ## Installation